lucee/lucee-docs/README.md

 ## Contributing

-There is a lot of work to do and we appreciate contribution in all forms.
+There is a lot of work to do, and we appreciate contribution in all forms.
 The issues list can be found and expanded upon here: [https://luceeserver.atlassian.net/projects/LD](https://luceeserver.atlassian.net/projects/LD)

 Ask questions or post suggestions over on the [Lucee mailing List](https://dev.lucee.org/c/documentation) under the documentation category.